About the Biological Monitoring Program:

 The complete collection of annual reports for Rounds 1 and 2, along with the Round 3 reports completed to date, are available for download.
 These annual reports summarize results for the sampling year and contain descriptions of the individual watershed areas sampled in that year as well as detailed descriptions of monitoring sites assessed.
 Additionally, for Rounds 1 and 2, summary reports for all the work done in the Round are also available.
 These reports analyze conditions across all County watersheds sampled during the Round.

 Aquatic biological monitoring data are shared between State and County entities to provide a holistic picture of ecosystem health in the County.
-Additionally, these data are utilized in the County's Watershed Protection and Restoration Program for assessment of stream health during ongoing watershed studies and for stream restoration assessments.
+Additionally, these data are utilized in the County's Bureau of Watershed Protection & Restoration for assessment of stream health during ongoing watershed studies and for stream restoration assessments.
 Countywide biological monitoring data is also shared with the State to demonstrate compliance with the County's NPDES MS-4 Permit requirements.

 Quality Assurance Documents